ajhenley/gitbook/creating_methods.md

 }
 ```

 Sometimes you just need to pass the buck.
-In the next topic you'll do just that ... creating a method to print some numbers in various formats.
+In upcoming topics you'll do just that.
+And you'll find this makes your code more manageable and easy to follow.